Unity-Technologies/com.unity.multiplayer.docs/docs/migration/installation.md

 title: Install MLAPI
 ---

+Multiple methods are available to install the MLAPI package.

 To install MLAPI, use the Unity Package Manager passing a git URL to the MLAPI release:

 1. Open the Unity Package Manager by navigating to **Window** > **Package Manager** on Unity’s main menu.